MystenLabs/sui/sdk/wallet-adapter/wallet-kit/README.md

 > [open an issue](https://github.com/MystenLabs/sui/issues/new/choose) or message us on
 > [Discord](https://discord.gg/Sui).**

 Sui Wallet Kit is a library that makes it easy to connect your dApp to Sui wallets.
-It wraps the underlying Sui Wallet Adapters and comes pre-configured with sane defaults.

 ## Getting started